 About Google Web History

-You can get better search results and recommendations with Web History turned on.
-Web History includes your searches and other web activity.
+You get better search results and recommendations across Google's products when your Web History is turned on.

 View and manage your Web History

 When you create a Google Account, Google Web History is automatically turned on.
 You can see your Web History or change your settings at www.google.com/history.
 Learn how to delete your Web History, save your Web History, or edit your Web History on your mobile device.

 Google Web History saves information about your activity on the web, as well as details about your browser, including:

 - Pages you click on from the search results page

 - Results that appeared, including private results from Google products like Google+, Gmail, and Google Calendar